QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 Level
 -------

-Our approach is aimed at those who already have at least some knowledge of programming --- perhaps experience with Python, MATLAB, R, C or similar
+Our approach is aimed at those who already have at least some knowledge of programming --- perhaps experience with Python, MATLAB, Fortran, C or similar

 In particular, we assume you have some familiarity with fundamental programming concepts such as

 * variables

+* arrays or vectors

 * loops